 Romans 5:3-5 and Isaiah 55:8-9 are verses that became a running theme for me this past year.
 The former one reminds me that none of our sufferings go to waste, while the latter one reminds me of my place in relation to God’s:

 “Not only so, but we also glory in our sufferings because we know that suffering produces perseverance; perseverance, character; and character, hope.
 And hope does not put us to shame because God’s love has been poured out into our hearts through the Holy Spirit, who has been given to us.”– Romans 5:3-5

 “‘For my thoughts are not your thoughts, neither are your ways my ways,’ declares the Lord.
 ‘As the heavens are higher than the earth, so are my ways higher than your ways and my thoughts than your thoughts.’”– Isaiah 55:8-9

 Despite the challenges of 2020, there were still many highlights that marked my year.
-I got to spend much time with my family, outdoors on my patio, writing, exploring the beauty of Vancouver, eating homecooked meals, and building both new and old friendships.
+I got to spend much time with my family, outdoors on my patio, writing, exploring the beauty of Vancouver through hikes and walks, eating homecooked meals, and building both new and old friendships.
 I am grateful for the health and safety of my friends and family members and for the lessons I learned through God’s grace.

 I hope that I will carry with me the reminders that direct me towards God’s sovereignty while I move into the unknowns of this year with courage, resilience, and discipline.
-May 2021 be a year of fresh beginnings, growth despite discomfort, truth in love, and gratitude.
+May our 2021s be a year of fresh beginnings, growth despite discomfort, truth in love, and gratitude.